 In the early 1980s NJ Custom Brass imported versions of the New Haven American Flyer cars which turn up at used brass dealers: Note that the B&M had no grill cars, and the NH converted its American Flyer grills to coaches not long after their stainless-sheathed grills arrived in 1948.
 Because of this, and the fact that all the cars I've seen have had full skirts, I've passed the sets up, even when reasonably priced.
-Long ago there was an etched brass and wood kit by Bennington Scale Models, which I've never seen.
+Long ago there was an HO etched brass and wood kit by Bennington Scale Models, which looks reasonable for its era.
 An old O-scale kit with a sand-cast aluminum body shell is reported to require an excruciating amount of filing and sanding to smooth the surface.

 The Flying Yankee's configuration was substantially different from the CB&Q's Zephyr.
 There have been three brass models imported since 1980: The one I have examined closely is from Challenger (2081.1, 1993), and looks and runs satisfactorily.
 It came factory painted in the original B&M - MEC Flying Yankee scheme, which changed in 1945, when the train went into service as the Cheshire , on B&M rails only.
 It lacks the curved snow deflector applied below the cab windows in winter months most of the years the unit was in service.

 Kitbashing Con-Cor's HO Pioneer Zephyr model should be possible, but the changes to the window and door layout are substantial and require joints in very visible locations.
 I've heard hints that an N-scale resin-bodied Flying Yankee may be offered commercially in the future.

 Funaro and Camerlengo offered an "Osgood Bradley coach" in cast resin, which is presently out of production awaiting an improved version.
 If it's typical of other cast resin kits, it'll be somewhat harder to assemble than a flat injection molded styrene kit.